sibgit/sibgit.github.io/exercises_advanced_topics.md

 <br>

-### E) Treasure hunt part three: visit Skull-rock island to find the treasure
+### E) Treasure hunt part three: visit Skull Rock island to find the treasure
-Start by setting sail on `Skull-rock-island` (i.e. switch to the branch).
+Start by setting sail on `skull-rock-island` (i.e. switch to the branch).
 The island was home to **John Longsilver** - a fearsome pirate with a healthy appetite for treasures.
 Unfortunately, pirate lives do sometimes take a turn for the shorter, and so did Longsilver's.